Yoimongba

-Yoimongba was a Meitei prince of the Ningthouja dynasty of Ancient Kangleipak (early Manipur).
+Yoimongba was a Meitei prince of the Ningthouja dynasty of Kangleipak (early Manipur).
 He is mentioned in the Toreirol Lambuba and the Tutenglon, where he is seen with his younger brother Taothingmang.
 These classic writings narrate the experiences and journeys of the two siblings, detailing their travels, challenges, and the beginnings of naming of various places in Manipur.
 In 266 CE, he appointed several clan rulers of Luwang, Khuman, Angom, and Moirang.

 Family

 Ngangoi Yoimongba was the eldest son of King Khuyoi Tompok of the Ningthouja dynasty, and the elder brother of Taothingmang and Lairoklembi.
 The mother of the three children was Queen Nongmainu Ahongbee.

 Taothingmang succeeded his father, (Note: There was no system of primogeniture in ancient Kangleipak.) whereas Lairoklembi was married to the Chief of Koubru.

 Early deeds

 Ngangoi Yoimongba secretly went out at night to find the nest of a massive bird called Kakyen.
 However, the bird quickly bore him off as if he were a small chicken.
 His younger brother, Taothingmang, expert at net throwing, was close by and chased the bird.